gregnar/the_pivot/README.md

 - Username: `demo+josh@jumpstartlab.com`
 - Password: `password`

+Once you're logged in, try shopping and checking out.
+During checkout, you can play with
 ###Running Tests

 In order to run the test suite, run <code>rspec</code> in the command line.